aovaldes2/Data-Science-Portfolio/README.md

 ### Support My Work

-If this project inspired you, gave you ideas for your own portfolio or helped you, please consider [buying me a coffee](https://www.buymeacoffee.com/aovaldes2) ❤️.  	-
+_If this project inspired you, gave you ideas for your own portfolio or helped you, please consider [buying me a coffee](https://www.buymeacoffee.com/aovaldes2) ❤️._